CZ-NIC/knot-resolver/doc/manager-client.rst

 .. option:: cache-clear

-        Purge cache records matching specified criteria.
+        Purge cache records matching the specified criteria.

     .. option:: --exact-name

-        If set, only records with the same name are removed.
+        If set, only records with the exact same name are removed, not the whole subtree.

     .. option:: --rr-type <rr-type>

-        Optional, you may additionally specify the type to remove, but that is only supported with :option:`--exact-name` flag set.
+        The record type to remove.
+Only supported together with :option:`--exact-name`.

+        Optional.

     .. option:: --chunk-size <chunk-size>

         :default: 100

-        Optional, the number of records to remove in one round.
+        The number of records to remove in a single round.
-        The purpose is not to block the resolver for long.
+        The purpose is not to block the resolver for too long.
-        The resolver repeats the command after one millisecond until all matching data are cleared.
+        The resolver repeats the command after at least one millisecond, until all the matching data is cleared.

-    .. option:: <name>
+    .. option:: [name]

+        The subtree to purge.
-        Optional, subtree to purge; if the name isn't provided, whole cache is purged (and any other parameters are disregarded).
+        If not provided, the whole cache is purged (and any other parameters are disregarded).

     .. code-block:: bash